-UAVs have evolved into the 'Go-To' platform for many remote-sensing applications.
-Headwall's integrated solutions combine a hyperspectral imaging sensor and choice of GPS/IMU mounted on a high-performance UAV.
+Unmanned Aerial Vehicles (UAVs) have evolved into the 'Go-To' platform for many remote-sensing applications.
+Headwall's integrated hyperspectral sensor drones combine our advanced sensor with a choice of GPS/IMU mounted on a high-performance UAV.

-LiDAR and a stabilizing gimbal can be added if needed.
+Drone-mounted LiDAR and a stabilizing gimbal are also available.

 Headwall also offers powerful software to manage data collection as well as key post-processing tasks such as orthorectification.

-No other company in the spectral imaging industry offers this range of integration capabilities.
+No other company in the multispectral drone camera industry offers this range of integration capabilities.
 Headwall's solutions are fully data-tested, and training is available!

 Aerial LiDAR is useful for forest mapping and crop-health analytics by providing information on plant height and density.
 Combining hyperspectral and LiDAR allows for more efficient flying since both data sets can be collected simultaneously.
 It also provides a more complete picture of how the landscape looks with respect to structure and vegetation types.
 Read More.

 The data streams from each connected airborne instrument are combined thanks to the use of a small and light 'data-fusion' hub called HyperCore™.
 The instrument is about the size and weight of a Rubik's Cube and contains several input ports for LiDAR, GPS/IMU, thermal, hyperspectral, and more.
 Data streams are stored aboard a 480GB solid-state drive.

 Correct and accurate remote sensing missions start with flight planning.
 Headwall makes several software applications available, including a Polygon Tool that allows the user to determine the precise GPS points within which the drone with a hyperspectral camera will operate.
 This saves storage space and battery life, and assures a more accurate data-collection mission.